kouphax/yobriefca.se/resources/content/entries/2014-04-29-environment-variables-and-clojure.md

 1. The RIGHT way as set out by the creator of the project, and,
 2. The WRONG way as in how I use it

-`environ` also has a plugin available `lein-environ` which sucks profile specific settings from `~/.lein/profiles.clj` and/or a project specific `profiles.clj` (which should not be checked into source) and creates the `.lein-env` file when Leiningen does its thing (makeing `.lein-env` transient).
+`environ` also has a plugin available `lein-environ` which sucks profile specific settings from `~/.lein/profiles.clj` and/or a project specific `profiles.clj` (which should not be checked into source) and creates the `.lein-env` file when Leiningen does its thing (effectively making `.lein-env` a transient file).
 A `.lein-env` file looks a little something like this.

 ```clojure
 { :env { :database-url "http://localhost/mydb"